FreddyAkpoly/MillieEngine/README.md

 ## Shutting Down

 To shut down the `LogManager`, call the `shutDown()` function.
 It closes the log file, cleans up any resources, and shuts down the manager.

+# ErrorManager

+## Overview

+The `ErrorManager` class is responsible for handling and logging errors that occur within the game.
+It follows the singleton design pattern to ensure that only one instance of the `ErrorManager` can exist.

+## Getting the ErrorManager Instance

+To obtain the singleton instance of the `ErrorManager`, use the `getInstance()` function.
+It returns a reference to the `ErrorManager` instance.

+## Logging Errors

+The `what()` function is used to log errors.
+It takes a `std::exception` object as an argument and logs the error message along with a timestamp.
+The error message is obtained using the `what()` function of the `std::exception` object.
+The logged error message is then returned.

+## LogManager Dependency

+The `ErrorManager` class has a dependency on the `LogManager` class.
+It uses the `writeLog()` function of the `LogManager` to write error messages to the log file.